navcoin/NavHub/content/news/2018-08-15-navcoin-m8-launch-and-website-redevelopment.md

 <https://github.com/NavExplorer>

 ### NEXT Wallet 1.0.4
-Sakdinez has been hard at work to release the latest version of the NEXT wallet - available for Windows, MacOS, and Ubuntu.
+Sakdeniz has been hard at work to release the latest version of the NEXT wallet - available for Windows, MacOS, and Ubuntu.
 This has a number of improvements, including the additional support of other cryptocurrencies.

 You can view the release update which was published on NavHub here:
 <https://navhub.org/news/2018-08-13-next-wallet-1-0-4-released>